Iqoqo/platform-demos/compare-ML-methods/README.md

 ## You can run this script using iqoqomp or localy:

-1.For a local run,comment in the following line:
+1. For a local run,comment in the following line:

    from iqoqomp import Pool

 2. For iqoqomp comment in the following line:

    from multiprocessing import Pool

 You also have the possibility to run it in linear mode, for that you just need to comment in the linear() function.